Unloading into Google Cloud Storage¶

 Use the COPY INTO <location> command to unload data from a table directly into a specified Cloud Storage bucket.
 This option works well for ad hoc unloading, when you aren’t planning regular data unloading with the same table and bucket parameters.

-You must specify the URI for the Cloud Storage bucket and the security credentials for accessing the bucket in the COPY command.
+You must specify the URI for the Cloud Storage bucket and the storage integration for accessing the bucket.

 The following example unloads all the rows in the